Submissions

 Listed below are our current open calls.
 We are open for our chapbook contests from March to May, our open reading period for full-length poetry manuscripts from June to August, our broadside contest from September to November, and our open reading period for prose manuscripts from December to February.
 Our residency applications are open year-round.
 Other calls will be published here as they open.

-Sundress Publications Open for 2024 Chapbook Contest
+Sundress Publications Now Open for 2024 Broadside Contest

-Deadline: May 31, 2024
+Deadline: November 30, 2024

-From March 1-14, submissions to this contest are free for the first submission for any and all writers.
-Beginning on March 15th, the entry fee is $10 per manuscript, though the fee will be waived for all writers of color and entrants who purchase or pre-order any Sundress title.
-Authors may submit as many chapbook manuscripts as they like, so long as each is accompanied by a separate reading fee or purchase/pre-order.
+Beginning September 15th, the reading fee is $10 per batch of three poems, though the fee will be waived for entrants who purchase or pre-order any Sundress title.
 Entrants can place book orders or pay submission fees at our store.

+We are dedicated to supporting the diversity in the literary community.
 As part of our commitment to anti-racist work, we use a reparations payment model for our farmhouse residencies which consists of the following:

 • 3 reparations weeks of equally divided payments for Black and/or Indigenous identifying writers at $150/week